mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 You can apply the class of special to any element on your page that you want to have the same look as this list item.
 For example:

-- Return to `style.css` in your editor.
+- Return to `exercise-02.html` in your editor.

 - Add a `class` of `special` to the `<span>` in the first paragraph